DennissTran/Lox_Interpreter/README.md

 ```sh
 java Main.java run test.lox
 ```
-If you do it right, the terminal should print **Hello, this is Dennis Tran** with the example above.
+If you do it right, the terminal should print **Hello, this is DennisTran** with the example above.

 **Note**: As you can see, the most important thing if you want to try is that your computer must have Java environment before.
 Again, in case you don't know how to install it, you can search for tutorial on Youtube.
 I can guide you but it will take a lot of time.
 And, urrghh, I'm lazy ^^.